Why is Trump threatening to sue the BBC for $1 billion?

 What is the BBC?
 Who owns it?

+Trump has expressed disbelief that “one of our great allies” could treat him so dishonestly. “(The) BBC – the government has a chunk of that one, I guess,” he said in Tuesday’s interview with Fox News.

+The British government does not “have a chunk” of the BBC.
 The broadcaster is publicly funded but not state-owned.
-A “royal charter”, which established the BBC as a public corporation in 1927, guarantees its editorial freedom and independence from government.
+A “royal charter,” which established the BBC as a public corporation in 1927, guarantees its editorial freedom and independence from government.

 It is funded by a “license fee” – an annual payment of £174.50 ($299) levied on any household that watches live TV, records programs, or uses BBC iPlayer, the broadcaster’s streaming service.
 It is a criminal offense not to pay the fee.